 Before suggesting any treatment, the doctor may ask you about the type of chemical that caused the burn, its quantity, and how long it was in contact with the skin.
 Then, during diagnosis, they will determine the burn type (first-, second, or third-degree burns).).

 The medical treatment of the burn will be based on its severity.
 The different ways to treat chemical burns are:

 - Skin grafting (if) or cutaneous surgery

 Monitoring of electrolytes, calcium, and magnesium levels is also important.
 In some cases, calcium injections may also be indicated (3).

 Prevention is always better than cure.
 The following preventive tips can help one stay safe and avert chemical burns.

 How To Prevent Chemical Burns

 In most cases, a chemical burn occurs as an accident.
-You may avoid it by following these tips:
+You may avoid it by adhering to these tips:

-- Store the chemicals in a safe place and away from children.
+- Store the chemicals in a safe place, away from children.